ByAUJay

 Operator Costs:

-- Data availability and compression costs
+- Expenses for data availability and compression

 Cost Considerations: